TheMarlboroMan/jumpystar/README.md

 		- We need more variety here.
 Think a while...

 	- Scoring bonus with different points.
+	- Specials
 		- Score multiplier bonus.
 	- Game speed: do no make it faster as it's done now.
-	- Speed special, do it gradually.
-		- I think this is already done.
 	- Tweaks to the engine so two states can be rendered at once (for example, render the game and on top of it, render the menu).
-	- Add pause.
 	- Add bonus random chance.
 	- Add score markers (each thing you pick up makes a score decoration appear).
 	- Platform types: